NPDebs/pre-seeds-research-101/episodes/what-is-research.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Challenge: Think Like a Researcher

+Imagine you're sitting in a university lecture hall.
+Every time you glance around, more students seem to be glued to their phones.
+Some are scrolling through social media, others texting, and a few seem genuinely disengaged from the class.

+You start to wonder:
+_Why is this happening?
+Is it boredom, habit, or maybe something deeper about how students are taught today?_

+Now pause—what if you wanted to understand this behavior, not just guess at it?
+How would you systematically investigate this problem in a way that produces useful insights?

+Hold on to that question.
+By the end of this lesson, you’ll know how a researcher would approach it.

 ## A Wise Researcher Once Said…

 _“Research is a systematic inquiry to describe, explain, predict, and control the observed phenomenon.
 It involves inductive and deductive methods.”_